Teaching, research and administration activity is situated over several building complexes.

 From the city centre/University central area, head south along Buccleuch Street and Causewayside to Mayfield Road, which brings you to the northeastern corner of the campus at the junction with West Mains Road (pedestrian/bicycle access to campus).

 Bike parking is available here and at many other locations around the campus.

 From the city centre, journey time is approximately 15 minutes and will cost £6 - £8 depending on the time of day.
 Please advise your driver to enter campus via the gate nearest to the building you require.

-Black hackney cabs can be hailed on street or alternatively at any ranks situated throughout the city centre, Waverley Railway Station and St Andrews Square Bus Station.
+Taxis can be hailed on street or at any ranks situated throughout the city centre, Waverley Railway Station and St Andrews Square Bus Station.